sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 This is much of what `docker-compose` allows us to simplify!
 By saving the verbose `docker` command line calls into `docker-compose.yml` we have a tool that can manage calling `docker` for us.

-No need for us to remember `docker run -it --rm -v vol:/var/lib/data -p 8080:8080 our-image` any more...
+No need for us to remember `docker run -it --rm -v vol:/var/lib/data -p 8080:8080 our-image`...

+Digging in, we see entries for `volumes`, `ports`, and `environment` variables.
+Looking closer, to get our application talking with our database, we're telling the application to point to a server at the `database` hostname.
+Time for an aside on Docker networks.

+### Docker Networks

+When using Docker Compose, there are several useful features it also enables for us, without having to specify any configuration.

+One of those features is networking between containers.

+In order for our `application` container to have a connection to our `database` container we need some sort of link between the two.

+Docker Compose configures this by creating a [Docker Network](https://docs.docker.com/network/).

+If we were using the `docker` command line tool we would define this with the `--network` option , but we'd also need to run `docker network create` first.

+We can then connect to our database from our application by using `database` as a hostname, which is the name of the service as defined in our `docker-compose.yml` configuration.